 Who Can Benefit from Setting Up a Deferred Sales Trust?

-A person may benefit from setting up a deferred sales trust if they expect to incur a significant tax liability upon selling an asset that has appreciated during their ownership, such as real estate, investments, or business interest.
+A person may benefit from setting up a deferred sales trust if they expect to incur a significant tax liability upon selling an asset that has appreciated during their ownership, such as real estate, investments, or a business interest.

-An asset owner considering a sale of an asset may benefit from using a DST rather than another option for deferring taxes, such as a Section 1031 exchange, if the owner does want to meet the requirements of a 1031 exchange (including acquiring other property of like kind from the sale proceeds).
+An asset owner considering a sale of an asset may benefit from using a DST rather than another option for deferring taxes, such as a Section 1031 exchange, if the owner does want to meet the requirements of a 1031 exchange (including acquiring other property of like-kind from the sale proceeds).
 DSTs used in estate planning can benefit families by helping heirs manage tax liability from their inheritances.

 How Do I Set Up a DST?